Thierry-Dumont/BenchmarksPythonJuliaAndCo/Gaussian/README.md

 called routines would possibly be multithreaded at least in some cases (see PLOT/Benchmark/kepler.pdf, for which C++Lib is multithreaded).

-### Dependencies:

-#### What you need to install:

-- julia

-!ZZZ!
-Julia: runs with version Version 0.6.2 (stable version in March 2018; note that the Ubuntu 17-10 version is older).
-Install the stable version from https:/:/:julialang.org

-- python3

-- pip

-Install them with your distribution tool (apt...).

-- pythran

-- scipy

-- Numpy

-- numba

-for pythran, scipy, numpy numba you can just do:

-pip install pythran  and so on...

-You can also install them with conda.

-- g++ (or clang++)
-- lapack
-- openblas
-- cmake
-- gnuplot

-Just install the with apt or the corresponding tool of your distribution.

 ### Running the benchmarks